Stacked glass payment cards with a euro symbol, lion silhouette, and Bulgarian flag

 Which crypto card is best for Bulgaria?

-When does Bulgaria adopt the euro?
+When did Bulgaria adopt the euro?

 Is crypto legal in Bulgaria?